kallistoteles/tmux_status_autohide/README.md

-Autohide tmux status bar
+Auto hide tmux status bar
 ========================
-Hides the status bar in tmux after a number of seconds, when tmux has started.
+Plugins that hides the status bar in tmux after a number of seconds, when tmux has started.

 Installing
 ----------